 P.S.
 As to your snide comment that my music “commands little (if any) attention”, my current single and the title track “Here We Go” currently stands at number 1 on the Billboard Smooth Jazz chart.
 Maybe more research is needed here, Jeff.

 You are right “Peter” that I don’t know or your motives, but I do own enough of your music and that qualifies me to express an opinion.
 My opinion is I don’t care for Here We Go.
 It’s safe.
 It has no edge.
 It breaks no new ground.
+That’s my opinion.
+I never said it had to accepted as fact.

 I will also promise I won’t tell you how to become a better musician if you don’t tell me how to become a better writer.